 Impulsivity narrows a child's perceptions, making it difficult for them to see the "big picture."
 It acts as a blindfold with a tiny hole in it.
 So much is blocked out except for the small space afforded by the hole.
 One can think of that small space as the strong feelings that block out everything else.
 When I explain this concept to kids, I ask them to remember a time when they felt so angry that they "couldn't see" how their behavior was going to lead to consequences.
 I also emphasize the triggers and causes to such "blindfold behaviors," such as a critical teacher, refusal of their request by a parent, or the annoyance of a younger sibling.
 In these cases, wounded pride and difficulty tolerating frustration are the causes.
 This is an important distinction because kids would rather see the trigger as the cause, and therefore, blame the teacher, parent, or sibling, i.e. "It's the teacher's fault.
 If she didn't say that about my report, I wouldn't have told her to shut up."

-How to Help A Child Control Impulsive Behavior
+How to Help Control Childhood Aggression and Impulsive Behavior

-Consider these parent coaching tips when approaching a child with impulsivity problems:
+Consider these tips when dealing with childhood aggression and other impulsivity problems:

 Avoid placing yourself in a power struggle with an impulsive child.
-Remember that impulsivity is like energy waiting for a catalyst (kind of like a landmine)- don't make yourself the catalyst!
+Remember that childhood aggression is like energy waiting for a catalyst (kind of like a landmine) - don't make yourself the catalyst!
 Approach in a nonpunitive, nonthreatening, and nonadversarial manner.
 Try not to get into an "either/or" situation where you issue a request and immediately follow it up with the threat of a consequence.
-Don't get lulled into the belief that the harsher you sound the more they will comply; often times, it's just the opposite.
-Parents get stuck defending angry and arbitrary positions, such as "You either sit down and listen to me or you're grounded for the week.!"
+Don't get lulled into the belief that the harsher you sound the more they will comply; oftentimes, it's just the opposite.
+Parents get stuck defending angry and arbitrary positions, such as "You either sit down and listen to me or you're grounded for the week!"

 Give them room for healthy impulse discharge when they need it.
 One of the ways that kids burn off their impulsivity is through physical activity, listening to music, playing video games, walking out of the house when you are trying to have a conversation with them, and so on.
 Sometimes this can prevent a meltdown and preserve a channel of communication once they return.
 Try not to interfere with their access to these routes especially when you pick up signs of imminent impulse breakthrough.